-One of the more fun experiences we have had at Universal Studios, is with the interactive wands in the Wizarding World of Harry Potter.
+One of the more fun experiences we have had at Universal Studios is with the interactive wands in the Wizarding World of Harry Potter.
 These engaging items keep us in Diagon Alley or Hogsmeade longer than other areas of the parks.
-Essentially, the interactive wands make things move or appear in different windows and areas of the Wizarding World with a few swishes and flicks.
+Essentially, the Interactive Wands make things move or appear in different windows and areas of the Wizarding World with a few swishes and flicks.

 Over time, we’ve learned a few tips and tricks to make our magic better and the experience more enjoyable.
 While these have all been tested at Universal Studios Orlando, I’m sure it holds true for Hollywood and Japan as well.
-Here’s everything you need to know about the interactive wands and how to use them at the Wizarding World of Harry Potter.
+Here’s everything you need to know about the interactive wands and how to use them in the Wizarding World of Harry Potter.

 Where to Buy Interactive Wands

 It does get a bit congested in both shops.
 If you’re only looking for a character wand, around the corner find Gregorovitch’s shop in Diagon Alley.
-This is an open air shop, nearly hidden and less crowded.
+This is an open-air shop, nearly hidden and less crowded.